 How does hydraulic press work?

 A hydraulic press primarily consists of a two-cylinder.
 The smaller cylinder is known as the plunger.
 Similarly, the larger one is known as the Ram.
 So, how does it work?
-See, the fundamental principle behind the working of the hydraulic press is solely based on the principle of Pascal Law.
+See, the fundamental principle behind the working of the hydraulic press is solely based on the principle of Pascal’s Law.

-As Pascal Law states that the pressure applied to an enclosed fluid will be transmitted without a change in magnitude to every point of the fluid and to the walls of the container.
+As Pascal’s Law states that the pressure applied to an enclosed fluid will be transmitted without a change in magnitude to every point of the fluid and to the walls of the container.
 In layman, one can say that the pressure at any point in the fluid is equal in all directions.

-Therefore, when we press the plunger, according to the pascals law, the pressure inside the working fluid gets evenly distributed, which in turn, raises the Ram to do useful work.
-Refer to the above image for proper understanding.
+Therefore, when we press the plunger, according to pascals law, the pressure inside the working fluid gets evenly distributed, which in turn, raises the Ram to do useful work.
+Refer to the above image for a proper understanding.

 A steam turbine is a mechanical device that basically converts the pressurized potential energy of steam into useful work.